cdeddie/c-parser/README.md

    echo "your C code here" | ./main [output_format]
    ```

-Replace [output_format] with 1 for JSON output or 2 for plain text output.
+Replace [output_format] with 1 for HTML output or 2 for plain text output.

 #### File Input
 To use a .c file as input, first create or place your .c file in the build directory.
 Then run: